Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 - Proper ventilation is important if you want to live long and prosper.
 Unless you have VOC-free paint, ventilate—even in winter.
 Here is our look at VOCs.

 - A clean floor is THE main thing.
-Before we go into everything that could go wrong, the one thing that causes most concrete floor paint failure is that the coating cannot bond well because it was only cleaned lightly or only once. made in the USA since 1966.
+Before we go into everything that could go wrong, the one thing that causes most concrete floor paint failure is that the coating cannot bond well because it was only cleaned lightly or only once.
+We use either TSP or a much safer product made in the USA since 1966.
 It’s a concentrate you’ll use for a long time to clear grease, oils, etc to do more than just prep for concrete floor painting.
 Kitchen/bath, baked-on grease etc, etc. After scrubbing with a brush, rinse the cleaner very well…a couple of times, and let dry totally.

 - Please do read the other prep essentials we have here.

-Big oops: why we don’t buy dollar-store rollers:
+Big oops: why you should not buy dollar-store rollers:

 3. Our go-to paints for painting concrete floors (and our runner up)